Today the phrase Artificial Intelligence describes activities that boil down to repeated prediction.

 Now, unencumbered by technology constraints of the past, we're attempting to take competitive information aggregation to an entirely different plane.

 This site is, we hope, the beginning of something analogous to the web itself.
 It is something you can participate in, and benefit from, now.
 It is something that might be transformative later, with your help.

 Imagine awaking one day to a world in which all manner of real-time intelligence is at your fingertips.
 This intelligence is a view into the near future, with a horizon of minutes or hours.
-It is not a dashboard for a surveillance state, nor a mere catalog of things that interest many people (such as when the train will arrive, or which NFL players will be injured).
-Rather, it is yours to control.
-It includes a myriad of numbers of interest mostly to you personally, your organization and your life.

-In this world you have access to a surprisingly cost effective means of predicting anything - so long as you can instrument it, and so long as the prediction task is a repeated one.
+In this world you have access to a surprisingly cost-effective means of predicting anything - so long as you can instrument it, and so long as the prediction task is a repeated one.

 Business optimization isn't just for the largest firms who can afford teams of data scientists.
 A prediction network can benefit everyone when data, models and feature spaces are shared and reused.

 If we make it little easier for algorithms to find their own way to problems, and solve them, we can dramatically lower the cost of bespoke data science for organizations of all sizes.